Nytra/ValveIndexVR-StoreChecker/README.md

 You can use Windows Task Scheduler to make this script run at set intervals (eg: every 15 minutes) so that you will always be one of the first to know when the VR hardware becomes available.

 There will be a loud and obnoxious beeping alarm that goes off if any of your desired products are available.
-There will be a total of thirty 1-second-duration tones with a 1-second-duration delay between them.
+There will be a total of fifty 1-second-duration tones with a 1-second-duration delay between them.

-This program is quite rudimentary and was coded quickly.
+This program is quite basic and was coded quickly.
 It will probably break if the HTML from the store ever changes.
+It works for now, though.

 ## Requirements

 - Python 3.x

+- Windows operating system (for `winsound` module)

 `pip install requests`

 `pip install bs4`

-- Windows operating system (for `winsound` module)

 ## Usage